luckylooke/dragular/readme.markdown

 # Usage

 Dragular provides the easiest possible API to make drag and drop a breeze in your applications.
 You can use it as service or as directive.
+Both arguments are optional.
+But you need to tell dragular what element(s) to use as container(s)<b>(container is closest wrapping element of draggables and also it serves as droppable area)</b>.
+In service you can provide them in forst argument or in second via options.containers. <b>Options.containers property is higher priority!</b>

-## As service `dragularService(containers, options?)`
+## As service `dragularService(containers?, options?)`

 By default, `dragular` will allow the user to drag an element in any of the `containers` and drop it in any other container in the list.
 If the element is dropped anywhere that's not one of the `containers`, the event will be gracefully cancelled according to the `revertOnSpill` and `removeOnSpill` options.